SSWConsulting/SSW.Rules.Content/rules/manage-travel-in-centralized-systems/rule.md

 ![Figure:❌ Bad example - Book a hotel using company money without a system](manage-travel-1.png)

 ![Figure:✅ Good example - All bookings can be found on a centralized place](manage-travel-2.png)

-By consolidating all travel expenses into a unified platform, businesses can achieve greater visibility, tighter compliance, and significant cost savings.

 Centralized travel management system offers several critical advantages for organizations: